Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

 This is a step-by-step guide of how to start from scratch and get the Azure SDK for Embedded C IoT Hub Samples running.

+**Important Note on Linux Sample**: While Linux devices are not likely to be considered as constrained ones, these samples were created to make it simpler to test the Azure SDK for Embedded C libraries, debug and step through the code to learn about it, even without a real device.
+We understand not everyone will have a real device to test and - sometimes - these devices won't have debugging capabilities.

 Prerequisites:

 - [Having created an Azure account](https://azure.microsoft.com/en-us/)